WeObserve/OpenDataChallenge-CitSciManager-Alpha-version/README.md

 # Sarjom

-Name : Sarjom is the name given to the tree Shorea robusta in the ho language.
+Name : Sarjom is the name given to the tree [Shorea robusta](https://en.wikipedia.org/wiki/Shorea_robusta) in the "ho" language.

 ## June 2020 - September 2020
 Development is spread across individual branches/contributors.
 We merge changes every week and release a stable build every fortnight.